Tree pivot-minors and linear rank-width: The Proof of Theorem

 \begin{theorem}[Cunningham and Edmonds~\cite{CunninghamE80}] Every connected graph has a unique canonical split decomposition, up to isomorphism. \end{theorem}

 Bouchet~\cite{Bouchet1988} described how split decompositions change under applying local complementations.
 A vertex~$v$ in a split decomposition~$D$ \emph{represents} an unmarked vertex~$x$ (or is a \emph{representative} of~$x$) if either $v=x$ or there is a path of even length from~$v$ to~$x$ in~$D$ starting with a marked edge such that marked edges and unmarked edges appear alternately in the path.
+Observe that for every vertex~$v$ in a split decomposition $D$ of a graph $G$, there exists a vertex $x\in V(G)$ such that $v$ represents $x$.
 Two unmarked vertices~$x$ and~$y$ are \emph{linked} in~$D$ if there is a path from~$x$ to~$y$ in~$D$ such that unmarked edges and marked edges appear alternately in the path.

 A \emph{local complementation} at an unmarked vertex~$x$ in a split decomposition~$D$, denoted by~$D*x$, is the operation that replaces each bag~$B$ containing a representative~$w$ of~$x$ with~$B*w$.

 \begin{lemma}[Bouchet~\cite{Bouchet1988}] Let~$D$ be the canonical split decomposition of a connected graph~$G$.
 If~$x$ is an unmarked vertex of~$D$, then~$D*x$ is the canonical split decomposition of~$G*x$. \end{lemma}